Aotearoa Youth Declaration 2020 volunteer applications have now CLOSED.

 Regional Delegation is an important part of the conference and allows Aotearoa Youth Declaration to become a more accessible event.
 Due to the conference being held in Auckland, students have to travel from all over the country and some choose to stay with the regional delegation.
-All meals, accommodation, and transport is arranged, giving the participants peace of mind and an easier experience in Auckland.
-As a member of the team, you can expect to transport the participants to and from the conference, ensure they are well-fed, arrange social events and fun activities and to be a smiling face for them to approach.
-Participants in an unfamiliar city can face a range of problems, from homesickness and feeling lonely to dietary or medical issues that need to be catered for.
-Applicants interested in this role would need a great deal of maturity, a sense of responsibility, excellent communication skills, and an approachable demeanor.
+All meals, accommodation, and transportation is arranged, giving the participants a safe way to experience and explore a new city.
+As a member of the Regional Delegation Team, you take care of the delegates from the end of the day until they head back to the event the next morning and so you will also stay in the same accommodation as the delegates.
+Participants in an unfamiliar city can face a range of problems, from homesickness and feeling lonely to dietary or medical issues, as a member of the Regional Delegation team you are the first point of contact for these delegates and are vital to their well being.
+Applicants interested in this role would need a great deal of maturity, a sense of responsibility, excellent communication skills, and most of all, be approachable.
 An ability to work calmly under stressful situations is fundamental to this role.
 The regional delegation team would be ultimately responsible for the wellbeing and welfare of everyone under their watch.
-As a result, they must be available 24 hours each day, within and out of the conference.
-A current first-aid certificate would also be desirable.